logo

 Instructions

-• Start by soaking your beef tripe (goto) overnight in cold water in the refrigerator – this takes about 12 hours, so plan ahead!
-The next morning, drain the tripe and get ready for cleaning (paglilinis).
-Rub rock salt (asin) all over the tripe vigorously, really getting into all the nooks and crannies (kuskusin ng mabuti).
-Rinse thoroughly with cold water and repeat this process 2-3 times until the tripe is completely clean.
+• Start by soaking the beef tripe overnight in cold water in your refrigerator.
+The next morning, drain the water and rub rock salt all over the tripe – really get in there and scrub it well.
+Rinse with cold water and repeat this cleaning process 2-3 times until the tripe is spotless.

-• In the same pot, combine your parboiled tripe with beef bones (buto ng baka) and 8 cups of fresh water.
-Bring this to a boil over medium heat.
-You’ll see some scum floating to the top – skim this off (alisin ang litid).
-Once the broth is clear, add your quartered onion (sibuyas), smashed garlic (bawang), pounded ginger (luya), and peppercorns (paminta).
-Lower the heat, cover the pot, and let everything simmer together for 3-4 hours, or until the tripe is nice and tender (malambot na malambot).
-Add water as needed to maintain about 7 cups of broth.
+• Put the tripe back in the clean pot with beef bones and 8 cups of fresh water.
+Bring to a boil and skim off any foam that rises to the top.
+Add your quartered onion, smashed garlic, pounded ginger, and peppercorns.
+Turn the heat to low, cover the pot, and let everything simmer for 3-4 hours until the tripe is tender.
+Add water as needed to keep about 7 cups of broth.

-• Take out the tripe and strain your broth through a fine-mesh sieve (salaan).
-Save that flavorful liquid!
-Let the tripe cool enough to handle, then slice it into strips about ½-inch thick and 2 inches long (hiwain).
+• Remove the tripe and strain your broth.
+Let the tripe cool a bit, then slice it into strips about the size of your pinky finger.

 Tips from Lola’s Kitchen